Latest News

 Posted: 15 July 2024

-Severn has designed all their Triple Offset Butterfly Valves as standard with anti-blowout incorporated at both ends of the valve.
+Severn has designed all their Triple Offset Butterfly Valves as standard with dual anti‑blowout protection, incorporated at both ends of the valve.
 This negates any chance of the shaft blowing out if the pins were to fail.
-The reduced shaft diameter at the drive end ensures the shaft cannot blow out through the packing follower.
+The reduced shaft diameter at the drive end ensures the shaft cannot blow out through the packing follower, significantly improving operator and plant safety.

 Share this article